 Covenant has always been committed to serving the Birmingham community and planted two daughter churches within two years of each other.
 Reverend Murray Lee, who himself grew up at Covenant, founded Cahaba Park Church who held its first service at Mountain Brook High School in 2007.
 In 2009, Cross Creek Church began meeting at Shades Crest Elementary School pastored by Reverend Chris Peters who had helped grow several ministries at Covenant.

 In May of 2020, Covenant called Rev. Robby Holt as our new senior pastor.
-Due to COVID-19, Robby’s start date was delayed, and Robby and Chrissy came to Covenant in August 2020.
-Robby has been in ministry for over 30 years and was ordained as a PCA pastor in 2005.
+Robby has been in ministry for over 20 years and was ordained in the PCA in 2005.
+He is firmly committed to the reformed faith and the confessions of our denomination and is devoted to shepherding the congregation at Covenant Presbyterian Church.